 6. The ‘Decision Making’ based questions are generally exempted from negative marks in CSAT.

-UPSC provide the brief UPSC syllabus for the CSE exam.
+UPSC provides the brief UPSC syllabus 2020 for the CSE exam.
 Candidates can check the General Studies (Paper I) syllabus of Prelims examination in the subsequent bullet points.

 Let's have a look at the UPSC Prelims Syllabus: